UptimeRobot

 How hard is it to move from UptimeRobot to Yorker?

 Straightforward, because UptimeRobot only has monitor definitions and no scripts to convert.
-The importer takes your URL list, intervals, and alert contacts and emits Yorker YAML.
+Your URL list, intervals, and alert contacts re-author cleanly as Yorker YAML.
 The real work is additive: writing the browser checks UptimeRobot could never run.
 Historical uptime data stays in UptimeRobot; run both in parallel briefly if SLA continuity matters.

 Related Reading